Blueything/Blueything/README.md

 ### Hi there 👋

 # 💫 About Me:
-😎 I am Software Engineering student with a passion for Markets, Data and Science<br>📫 Shoot me an Email or add me on LinkedIn:)
+😎 I am an AI Fullstack Engineer with a passion for Solving problems-  Markets, Data and Science<br>
+📫 Shoot me an Email or add me on LinkedIn:)

 ## 🌐 Socials: